Tag: fulfilled

 ※Prayer※

 Lord, we see many things wrong in the world.
-However, your goes before us all.
+However, your grace goes before us all.
 Help us to see, find, and your grace with others.
 Amen.

 • Go and (p)Reach